ashishra0/TDD-Ruby/README.md

 ### TDD with Ruby using Rspec

-TDD is explored with the following code kata known as Fizzbuzz
+TDD also known as Test Driven Development, is explored with the following code kata known as Fizzbuzz

 ## Fizzbuzz specifications
 * The program can be passed a number.